 1. Keep it concise and relevant

-Don't overload the new employee with information, instead customise preboarding to include only things that are relevant to their role.
+Don't overload the new employee with information, instead customize preboarding to include only things that are relevant to their role.
 Compile everything into an easily accessible digital tool.
-For example, important information can be summarised in short videos that the person can easily access via their mobile.
+For example, important information can be summarized in short videos that the person can easily access via their mobile.

 2. Review your welcome pack